InternetRalsei/InternetRalsei/README.md

 # Hai!!

-I'm SHDE (short for ShrinelinkDev), a 14y/o editor/gamer from Dartford, United Kingdom that knows how to write HTML code, among other things.
+My name is Thomas Hall (aka SHDE24), and I'm a 14y/o editor/gamer from Dartford, United Kingdom that knows how to write HTML code, among other things.
 You've probably seen me on the internet and have never noticed.

 ## My current interests